AlamHasabie/transport-game-backend/README.md

 }
 ```
 Context and gameState struct will be defined below.

+## Leaving the Game
+Players can sometimes have bad connection, making the socket disconnected.
+Or maybe they are just a pain in the ass and want to leave the game so he would not lose.
+In either case(s), there will be emitted update with player_leave context.
+However, the game would not decided to end his turn until the next timeout.
+This is much easier to be implemented in the code.

 ## Structs
 Given below is the structure of data used in the socket: